A 1933 Fort Worth Home is Transformed for a Pair of Young Manhattan Expats

 New York Designer Gabriela Gargano Elevates a Classically Inspired Family HomeBY Rebecca Sherman // 05.21.24

 Located in the long-established Fort Worth neighborhood of Monticello, just blocks from the city’s cultural center, the 1933 Federal-style house is reminiscent of Southport’s many preserved, centuries-old Federal and Georgian buildings.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 Restored millwork frames a view into the living room.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 In the living room, 1950s Milo Baughman scoop chairs for James Manufacturing.
 Slate coffee table, 1960s, from the Netherlands.
 MGBW sectional.
 Studio Ashby swivel chair in Kufri upholstery.
 Antique Regency-style coffee table from England.
 Lumfardo Luminaires sconce.
 French 19th-century silver-leaf mirror from 1stdibs.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 Nineteenth-century Henri II-style chair from France.
 Circa-1910 silver gelatin print of yacht from Beken of Cowes photography archive, England.
 Phil Greenwood’s limited-edition landscape print from England.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 The living room’s original carved fireplace was restored.
 Greek Revival 1950s stone bust acquired on 1stdibs.
 Hélèn Durdilly 2017 artwork from Amelie, Maison d’Art, Paris.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 The family room is painted Farrow & Ball Hague Blue.
 Brass 1970s ceiling lamp from 1stdibs.
 Maiden Home sectional.
 Maison Jansen brass side tables.
 Audo sheepskin lounge chair and footstool from Copenhagen.
 Vintage 1960s brass benches from 1stdibs.
 Kim Salmela custom ottoman.
 Elan Atelier lamps from David Sutherland Showroom.
 Stark rug.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 Mehraban Rugs vintage Persian Malayer runner in kitchen.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 With grasscloth on the walls, Rogers & Goffigon menswear stripe fabric at the windows, and a massive burlwood dining table, the family dining room is cozy and slightly masculine.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 Art Deco bar cabinet by De Coene Frères from Belgium.
 Jasper Johns 1973 lithograph from Artsy.
 Vintage 1950s Italian marble table from Milan.
 Vintage 1950s Paul McCobb chair.
 Lamp by Dumais Made, Connecticut.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 In the main bedroom, Armadillo Moroccan rug.
 Vintage 1950s Greta Grossman for Glenn of California dressers from 1stdibs.
 Pair of lounge chairs from The Future Perfect.
 Kevin Frankental-designed 2010 marble coffee table from South Africa.
 Bed made by Noir.
 Gallery L7 chandelier.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 In the main bath, Eugene Gauss 1974 marble sculpture on industrial metal pedestal from 1stdibs.
 Alissa soaker tub.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 An Alissa soaker tub in the main bathroom.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 A pretty powder room in the Fort Worth home.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 New York Designer Gabriela Gargano refreshes a classically inspired house in Fort Worth’s Monticello neighborhood for a pair of young Manhattan expats.
-(Photo by Travis Parker)
+(Photo by Trevor Parker)

 Kit Ulrich’s heartwarming introduction to her new neighborhood in Fort Worth is like a scene from a Hallmark movie.
 It was late January 2018, and she and her husband, Will Ulrich, along with their two small children, had recently arrived from Manhattan, where they’d lived for 15 years.
 The East Coast had always been home — they met at Harvard and were married in Southport, Connecticut, where they still own a house — so Kit was experiencing a bit of culture shock.
 Will, co-founder of oil and gas company Presidio, had moved its headquarters to Fort Worth and was already getting to know people.
 But Kit, who had left her job in New York as a venture capitalist, didn’t know a soul in Texas.

-Note: Correction: A previous version of this article misspelled the name of the photographer.
-The photographer is Trevor Parker.